-The USAID Mikolo Project in Madagascar reduces maternal, infant, and child morbidity and mortality by increasing the use of community-based primary health care services and encouraging women and children to adopt healthy behaviors.
-The five-year project has expanded coverage to 506 communes in 8 of Madagascar's 22 regions, targeting communities more than five kilometers from a health center.
+The USAID Mikolo Project in Madagascar reduced maternal, infant, and child morbidity and mortality by increasing the use of community-based primary health care services and encouraging women and children to adopt healthy behaviors.
+The five-year project directly served an estimated 4.6 million people living more than five kilometers from a health facility.

 Maternal and Newborn Health: Our Projects

 The Integrated Health Project (IHP) partners with the government of Democratic Republic of the Congo (DRC) to strengthen the country's health system at every level.
 IHP activities have focused on maternal, newborn, and child health, family planning, nutrition, malaria, tuberculosis, HIV and AIDS, and water, sanitation, and hygiene—applying many proven, low-cost, high-impact innovations on a large scale.

 Medicines are indispensable to improving health and saving the lives of people who need them.
 To be fully effective and safe, they must also be correctly prescribed and appropriately used.

 From 2011 to 2018, the USAID-funded Systems for Improved Access to Pharmaceuticals and Services (SIAPS) Program worked to ensure equitable, affordable access to safe, quality-assured medicines and related services in 46 countries throughout Africa, Asia, Europe, Latin America and the Caribbean, the Middle East, and Oceania.

 The Salud Mesoamérica Initiative is a public-private partnership that seeks to reduce health equity gaps faced by those living in extreme poverty in Mexico, Belize, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica and Panama.